As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Central Texas is, without a doubt, where you will see the most diversity in geodes, as here you can find blue topaz geodes, agate geodes, quartz geodes, or calcite geodes.

 There are many limestone formations in Central Texas where you can find geodes.
 You can head to the Edwards Plateau or search the gravel beds at the Rio Grande River, Big Bend, or Mason County.
-Another area worth looking into is to go hitchhiking in the south-central regions that border the state of Louisiana.
+Another area worth looking into is hitchhiking in the south-central regions that border the state of Louisiana.

 The Llano Uplift area is one of the most abundant mineral sites in Texas, where you can easily find geodes, especially near the riverbeds, and the best part is that most of the land is public.

-If you visit the Big Bend, search the streams and limestone formations but make sure to get permission as many areas here are privately owned.
+If you visit the Big Bend, search the streams and limestone formations, but make sure to get permission as many areas here are privately owned.

 If you are near San Angelo, Grape Creek is another potential good area to search for geodes, but the Edwards Plateau is undoubtedly the best place to find geodes in Central Texas.